Jim-JMCD/Bash-Test-File-creator/README.md

 * n = 10 will select all characters stating at "a" to "j"
 * n = 4 will select all characters "a" to "d"
 * n = 60 will select all characters from "!" to "\\"
-* n = :x46 will select all characters from "!" to "M"
+* n = 46 will select all characters from "!" to "M"

-__-S Sparse file of nulls__ Although disk usage is minimal their apparent size
+__File Contents: Sparse File__

-     is used to determine usage in capacity usage.
+__-S__ Null filled sparse files.
+Although disk usage is minimal their apparent size may be used to determine capacity usage.
 Not to be used on Windows filesystems.

 __VALIDATE FILE CONTENTS__